OWASP/CheatSheetSeries/cheatsheets/Access_Control_Cheat_Sheet.md

 - Easy to use
 - Easy to administer
-- It aligns to the principle of least privileges.
+- Aligns to the principle of least privileges.
 - Object owner has total control over access granted

 Problems that can be encountered while using this methodology: